SUBMIT JULY 1 - JULY 31

 Contest is open to any writer of English:

 - who is a native of Kentucky, or

-- who has lived in Kentucky for at least two years, or
+- who has lived in Kentucky for at least one year, or

 In addition, writer must be willing and able to travel to or within Kentucky for readings and public events.
 Employees and board members of Sarabande Books, Inc. are not eligible.

 Submissions should include: